pycom/pycom-documentation/chapter/gettingstarted/installation/drivers.md

 ## Windows
 All our products will work out of the box for Windows 8/10/+.
-If using Windows 7, drivers to support the Pysense/Pytrack boards will need to be installed.
+If using Windows 7, drivers to support the Pysense/Pytrack/Pyscan/Expansion Board 3.0 boards will need to be installed.

 ### Download

 Please download the driver software from the link below.

-<a href="pycom.inf" download target="_blank">Pytrack/Pysense Driver</a>
+<a href="pycom.inf" download target="_blank">Pysense/Pytrack/Pyscan/Expansion Board 3.0 Serial Driver</a>

 ### Installation